Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 If you’re looking to get off the beaten path and onto some dirt, there are several mountain biking trails, bikeways and parks available to get your blood pumping in the Reno and Sparks mountain biking scene.

-The Dry Pond Loop is a popular mountain biking spot in south Reno at the base of Mount Rose and features terrain ranging from a challenging climb to an exhilarating descent through the forest along Whites Creek and Thomas Creek.
+South Reno offers a selection of mountain biking trails near Galena Creek.
+Dry Pond Loop is a popular mountain biking spot in south Reno at the base of Mount Rose and features terrain ranging from a challenging climb to an exhilarating descent through the forest along Whites Creek and Thomas Creek.
 This 7-mile loop is also a favorite for hikers and trail runners, so be aware of the rules of the trail when you encounter others.
+North Ballardini Ranch Trail is a short, 2-mile singletrack that connects the Ballardini Open Space to Galena and can be ridden in either direction, with a moderate five to 10 percent grade.

 Some other popular mountain biking trails in Reno include Steamboat Ditch Trail, a beginner trail that is about 7.5 miles of track and about 300 feet of climbing.
 The trail is mostly flat (don’t let the profile of Juniper Ridge scare you!), due to how small the profile is, it appears bigger from the bottom of the trailhead.
 Steamboat Ditch Trail is located near Caughlin Ranch, off Woodchuck Drive.